How I Found God Faithful in Battling My Anxiety

 Battling My Anxiety

-Editor’s Note: This article is part of a series on anxiety.
+Editor’s Note: This article is part of our series on anxiety.
 Each of our experiences with anxiety is very different based upon who we are as a person and the circumstances that we find ourselves in.
 We are writing about the experience of anxiety from many different angles so you may not find every article as helpful to you as another one that better describes your experience.
 The good news is that the Bible isn’t a one-size-fits-all guide to life, but be confident that the answers found in the Bible can help you.
-God does understand what you are going through, and He will guide you.
+God understands what you are going through and will guide you.

 In this testimony, Carol Wright (BCC Counselor in Northwest Indiana) details how God has brought her through some severe and debilitating struggles with anxiety.